helldrum/gemini-cli-no-sec/README.md

 ask the cli to enable déglingo mode to have the mad men french personality (i'am french so i want it to speak french but you can change it and compile the prompt again)

+## Redaction Feature

+The Gemini CLI includes a redaction feature that automatically identifies and redacts sensitive information (e.g., API keys, personal data) from your prompts and tool outputs before they are sent to the Gemini API.
+This helps protect your privacy and prevent accidental exposure of confidential data.

+**Disclaimer:** While this feature aims to enhance privacy, it is not bulletproof and might not catch all sensitive information.
+It serves as an additional layer of protection, especially for API sensitive data.
+This feature can be disabled via a command-line option if needed.

 ### 1. Edit Prompts in Plain Text

 All custom prompts are managed as plain text files in the `hacked_prompts_source/` directory.